CleverCloud/doc.clever-cloud.com/commons/add-ons/add-ons-api.md

 title: Add-on API
 position: 1
 ---
-## Clever Cloud add-on API
+# Clever Cloud add-on API

-Clever Cloud provides an API to add-on providers.
-This document is a handbook for this API.
+Clever Cloud offers you to sell your service as an add-on through the dashboard.
+This article will document how you can technically plug into the platform to provide add-on provision, deprovision, and configuration via the dashboard.

+There are two faces here:

+* [The addon provider API](#addon-provider-api) - The API *you* need to provide and document to allow the Clever Cloud's backend to request provision and deprovision of add-ons.

+* [The addon infos API](#addon-infos-api) - The API Clever Cloud provides to allow you to get informations about provisioned add-ons and their owners.

+## Preamble

+In the PaaS world, an add-on system is preceding the others, therefore is well known by a lot of developers: the Heroku one.
+To ease up the transition between Heroku and Clever Cloud, we decided to support (then iterate over) the Heroku standard for add-on provisioning API.

+So, if you already have been integrated as an add-on provider for the Heroku platform, you will have no trouble integrating in the Clever Cloud's add-on platform.
+This explains why we handle "heroku\_id" fields instead of "clevercloud\_id" or equivalent.

+## Addon Provider API

+This is the API *you* need to provide to allow Clever Cloud to provision an add-on for a customer.

 ### How it works

-When a Clever Cloud customer use the marketplace to provision an add-on, Clever Cloud sends a request to your service which provides a new add-on for this app.
+When a Clever Cloud customer uses the marketplace to provision an add-on, Clever Cloud sends a request to your service which provides a new add-on for this app.

 ### Build an add-on